KS4 - GCSE Computer Science

-In KS4 students have the choice to study GCSE computer science as an option, and in 2020 87% of the students who did so achieved a grade 4-9.
+In KS4 students have the choice to study GCSE computer science as their optional subject, and in 2020 87% of the students who did so achieved a grade 4-9.
 We follow the OCR syllabus which is engaging and practical, encouraging students to develop their understanding and application of the core concepts of the subject.

 Students are taught a range of skills including programming, algorithms and problem solving during three lessons per week.
 They will learn to analyse problems in computational terms and devise solutions by designing, writing, testing and evaluating programs.
 Students will also gain an understanding of programming language such as C#.

 The course is assessed through two exams: Computer Systems and Computational Thinking, Algorithms & Programming, both worth 50% of the final grade.
 Students will also complete a Programming Project to develop their practical ability, which does not contribute to the final grade but is a requirement of the course.